maptiler/manual/usage.rst

 A global option defining the output system of tiles - the target coordinate system, tile pixel size, etc. MapTiler Engine comes with these predefined most popular systems and possibility to specify a custom profile.

 `-mercator`
  DEFAULT.
 The spherical Mercator tile profile compatible with Google, Bing, Yahoo Maps, MapQuest, OpenStreetMap, and mobile maps on iOS and Android.
 This is the most commonly used profile.
 It uses coordinate system defined as EPSG:3857 or EPSG:900913.
-Details at: http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/.
+Details `available here <https://www.maptiler.com/google-maps-coordinates-tile-bounds-projection/>`_.

 In case you wish to use different tiling system, you must specify it as the first command on the command line.
 These are the alternatives: